Who we are

 Charity Information Return

-DUC has adopted the Imagine Canada Ethical Code Program.
+We have adopted the Imagine Canada Ethical Code Program.

 The Ethical Code sets standards for charities to manage and report their financial affairs responsibly.
 Upholding the standards of the Ethical Code is an important part of our commitment to our donors.